Trump calls Squad ‘Nightmare for America,’ says Omar will help him win home state in 2020

 “In 2016 I almost won Minnesota,” the president tweeted.
 “In 2020, because of America hating anti-Semite Rep. Omar, & the fact that Minnesota is having its best economic year ever, I will win the State!”

-Nearly every day over the last week, the president has blasted four freshman progressive House lawmakers -- Omar, New York Rep. Alexandria Ocasio-Cortez, Rashida Tlaib, D-Mich and Ayanna Pressley, D-Mass.
+Nearly every day over the last week, the president has blasted four freshman progressive House lawmakers -- Reps.
+Omar, Alexandria Ocasio-Cortez, D-N.Y., Rashida Tlaib, D-Mich., and Ayanna Pressley, D-Mass.
 He has argued they should leave the United States if they don’t love America, provoking accusations of racism.

 TRUMP SLAMS DEM SUPPORT FOR ‘SQUAD,’ ACCUSES PROGRESSIVES OF TRASH-TALKING US